“The best way to enter our business is to be born into it.” -The Mafia Manager

 They can be easily approached by a gang and be recruited into the organisations.
 Last (2001) explains this well – here they become “someone”, part of an organisation of kids just like themselves.
-They have a new “family” whom they tend to spend more and more time with.
+They have a new “family” with whom they tend to spend more and more time.
 Teenagers are searching for a sense of security and comfort.
 These gang leaders recruit younger members who are unhappy and struggling.
 They lure them with the promise of fraternity and brotherhood, with money, drugs and girls.
-They are told that the worst that can happen to them if they commit a serious crime is two years in a juvenile facility, which is a small price to pay for belonging.
+They are told that the worst that can happen to them if they commit a serious crime is two years in a juvenile facility, a small price to pay for belonging.

 How do gangs pressure kids into becoming gang members?

-- Peer pressure, offer protection.
+- Peer pressure offer protection.

 - Offer money for what appears to be simple activities.

 - Challenge kids to take risks.

 - Attend parties where gang-related activities are occurring.